ngds/data-quality-tools/Reports/readme.md

 Some of the datasets can be programmatically corrected.
 These corrections must be reapplied after each harvest.
 There are a number of  obsolete that will be deleted, and there are several thousand that will require manual update.

+April 20 - Data duplication checks verified that no duplicate GUIDS were uploaded, but that approximate 9500 records (from different sources) have duplicate titles.